Guseyn/cutie/README.md

 [![NPM Version][npm-image]][npm-url]

-Cutie is a lightweight library without any external dependencies, the main point of which is just to provide user with abstractions that make asynchronous code in Node simple and declarative and that's it
+Cutie is a lightweight library without any external dependencies, the main point of which is just to provide user with abstractions that make asynchronous code in Node simple and declarative.

 # Motivation
 Let's say we want to write content to a file that has been read from another one.
 And all these operations are asynchronous, of course.
 So, instead of writing something like this: